chef-cft/chef-examples/examples/AutomateHaTuning.md

   heapsize = “32g" # 50% of total memory up to 32GB
 ```

-## Apply to all BE’s for PGSQL via `chef-autoamte config patch pgsql-be-patch.toml`
+## Apply to all BE’s for PGSQL via `chef-automate config patch pgsql-be-patch.toml --pg`

 ```toml
 # PGSQL connections